 Report HazingHazing is against the West Virginia University Campus Student Code, West Virginia state law and has no place in fraternities or sororities.

-If you feel that you or someone you know is being hazed, report by calling the Office of Fraternity & Sorority Life, University Police, or Student Conduct.
+If you feel that you or someone you know is being hazed, report by calling the Center for Fraternal Values and Leadership, University Police, or Student Conduct.